What do we do?

-Download our Camden Friends of the Earth leaflet for a guide to what we do.
+Download our Camden Friends of the Earth leaflet (PDF) for a guide to what we do.

 Our campaigning at festivals and conferences around the country in the Big Ask campaign helped bring a Climate Change Bill to Parliament.
 This led to the UK Climate Change Act being made law in November 2008.
 Locally, in 2010 we persuaded Camden Council to set a borough-wide target to cut carbon emissions by 40% by 2020.
 We continue to keep up the pressure on local and central government on a variety of campaign issues.

 Events we’ve organised include a clean energy photo exhibition, sustainable transport treasure trail, a freegan vegan banquet with bicycle powered music, film nights, an eco street opera, and we regularly attend local festivals and fairs around the borough.

 We’re open to anyone who’d like to get involved.
 Everyone is welcome to join and how much you do is up to you!
 You can:

 - Organise events